top of page

 The narrative around religious liberty has, in recent yers, been contentious.
 Scholars and commentators alike have alleged that recent Supreme Court opinions demonstrate a pro-religion bias and, even more controversially, favoritism of Christians over Muslims.
 A case argued before the Court on November 8th implicates those precise issues.

-Asma T. Uddin is a scholar and advocate specializing in religious liberty and Muslim identity in America.
-Her work explores the intricate dynamics surrounding faith, polarization, and being a religious minority in the modern era.
+Asma T. Uddin is a leading scholar and advocate specializing in religious liberty and Muslim identity in America.
+Her work examines the complex dynamics surrounding faith, polarization, and the experience of religious minorities in contemporary society.

-Uddin's books, When Islam Is Not a Religion and The Politics of Vulnerability, delve into these complexities through a multidisciplinary lens interweaving law, psychology, and public policy.
-As a constitutional law expert, she has helped litigate landmark religious freedom cases before the U.S. Supreme Court.
-Yet her impact is not confined to the courtroom - she strives to be a voice challenging prevailing narratives and fostering new cross-cultural understanding.
+Uddin's books, When Islam Is Not a Religion and The Politics of Vulnerability, explore these critical issues through a multidisciplinary approach that weaves together law, psychology, and public policy.
+As a respected constitutional law expert, she has helped litigate significant religious freedom cases before the U.S. Supreme Court, while simultaneously working beyond the courtroom as a powerful voice challenging dominant narratives and fostering meaningful cross-cultural understanding.

-Central to Uddin's work is developing innovative, data-driven approaches to reducing religious polarization in America.
-As a Fellow with the Aspen Institute's Religion & Society Program, she has pioneered initiatives that build bridges and counter deeply entrenched divides.
-This pursuit of depolarization strategies has received support from prestigious institutions like Pew Charitable Trusts, Templeton Religion Trust, and others.
+At the core of Uddin's work is her development of innovative, data-driven approaches to reducing religious polarization in America.
+As a Fellow with the Aspen Institute's Religion & Society Program, she created groundbreaking initiatives that build bridges across deeply entrenched divides.
+Her pursuit of effective depolarization strategies garnered support from prestigious institutions including Pew Charitable Trusts and Templeton Religion Trust.

-Uddin is a prolific author whose thought leadership emanates across scholarly publications and mainstream media outlets like the New York Times, Washington Post, USA Today and more.
-Her unique perspectives have earned her recognition, including being named one of 20 "new reformers" redefining the conservative movement by Deseret Magazine in 2022.
+Uddin is a prolific author whose thought leadership appears in prominent scholarly publications and major media outlets like the New York Times, Washington Post, and USA Today.
+Her distinctive perspectives have earned recognition, including being named one of 20 "new reformers" redefining the conservative movement by Deseret Magazine in 2022.

-From the halls of Notre Dame to international forums at the OSCE, Uddin's counsel on issues surrounding polarization, religious liberty, and Muslim identity in the American context is sought after.
-Blending intellectual rigor, cross-cultural fluency, and a catalytic vision, she strives to forge new paths for diverse religious groups to feel they truly belong in America while retaining their distinct identity and heritage.
+From Notre Dame to international fora at the OSCE, Uddin's expertise on polarization, religious liberty, and Muslim identity in America is highly sought after.
+Combining intellectual rigor, cross-cultural fluency, and visionary thinking, she works to create meaningful pathways for diverse religious groups to achieve true belonging in America while preserving their unique identities and heritage.

 Home: Quote